aneeshpen/simple-fake-news-detector/README.md

 # Fake News Detection 📰🔍

-A machine learning mini project that detects whether a news article is fake or real using the **Passive Aggressive Classifier** and **TF-IDF Vectorization**.
+A machine learning model that detects whether a news article is fake or real using the **Passive Aggressive Classifier** and **TF-IDF Vectorization**.

 ---